Zakspeed

-Zakspeed ([ˈtsakspiːt]) is a motor racing team from Germany, founded in 1968 by Erich Zakowski and after that run by his son Peter Zakowski.
+Zakspeed ([ˈtsakspiːt]) is a motor racing team from Germany, founded in 1968 by Erich Zakowski and then run by his son Peter Zakowski.
 It is based in Niederzissen, Rhineland-Palatinate, around 25 km from the Nürburgring circuit.

+The team was, together with the Rial Racing, one of the two last German Formula One teams based in Germany (with the Zakspeed's base in Niederzissen).